 Reference check - preceding five years Yes No

 Obtaining and considering a work history covering the

 preceding five years, provided by the potential

 children's worker.

-Reference Check - referee Yes No Mo
+Reference Check - referee Yes No

 Obtaining and considering information from at least

 one referee, not related to the potential children's

 worker or part of their extended family.

-worker of part of their extended failing.

 Name: Date:/ 20

-Date/ 20

-Name: Date: / / 20

-Date:/ 20
+Name: Date:/ 20

-Name Date: / / 20
+Manage Deta: / /20

-Name: Date/ 20
+Name: Date:/ 20

-Seeking Information Yes No N/A
+Socking Information Yes No N/A

-From any relevant professional organisation or Yes No N/A
+Seeking Information From any relevant professional organisation or Yes No N/A

+From any relevant professional organisation or

 registration body including (but not limited to)

 confirming their registration status.

-Risk Assessment Yes No
+Risk Assessment Vos 🗔 No 🗔

 Evaluation of the above information to access the risk Yes No

 the potential children's worker would pose to the

 safety of children if employed or engaged, taking into

 account whether the role is core children's worker or a

 non-core children's worker role.

-non-core children's worker fole.

-• Will this person be safe to work with children?
+Will this person be safe to work with children?
+Vos 🗔 No 🗔

+Time this person be safe to work with simulating Yes No
-Do they understand the development needs of Yes No

-children and know how to act to ensure these Yes No
+Do they understand the development needs of children and know how to act to ensure these Vos

 are met?
 Yes No

 Will they activity contribute to a culture of child Yes No No

 protection?
+Yes No

-Will they support and adhere to school's child Yes No
+Will they support and adhere to school's child Yes No No

 protection policies?
+Yes No

-Will they be prepared to make child safety a Yes No
+Will they be prepared to make child safety a Yes No No

 priority?
+Yes No

 Do they meet all other considerations for this Yes No

 position?

-position
+Yes No

+position:

 Final assessment Yes No

+That assessment

 Suitable

 Reason for suitability

 ,

-Signed: Hostel Manager Date: / / 20
+Signed: Hostel Manager Date:// 20

-Elizabeth House VCA Screening and Vetting Checklist

-(New Children's Workers)
+Elizabeth House VCA Screening and Vetting Checklist (New Children's Workers)

-NAME:

-DATE:
+NAME: DATE: IN/AIVIL.
+DAIL.

 1 Identity confirmation, either by: Following the regulatory process to provide confidence that: The identity exists (ie that it is not fictitious) by checking an original primary identity document.
 The identity is a 'living' identity and the potential children's worker uses that identity in the community by checking an original secondary identity document.
 The potential children's worker links to the identity either by checking an identity document that contains a photo, or by using an identity referee.
 Searching personnel records to check that the identity has not been claimed by someone else.
 2 An interview of the potential children's worker.
 The interview may be conducted via telephone or other communications technology.
-3 3 Obtaining and considering a work history , covering the proceeding five years, provided by the potential children's worker.
+3 Obtaining and considering a work history , covering the proceeding five years, provided by the potential children's worker.
 4 Obtaining and considering information from at least one referee , not related to the potential children's worker or part of their extended family.
 5 Seeking information from any relevant professional organisation, licensing authority, or registration authority, including (but not limited to) confirmation that the potential children's worker is currently a member of the organisation, or currently licensed or registered by the authority.
-6 Obtaining and considering information from a New Zealand Police vet , unless at least three- yearly New Zealand Police vetting is already a condition of the potential children's worker holding professional registration or a practicing certificate (and the specified organisation has confirmed that the registration or certificate is current).
-7 Evaluation of the above information to assess the risk the potential children's worker would pose to the safety of children if employed or engaged, taking into account whether the role is a core children's worker or non-core children's worker role.
+6 Obtaining and considering information from a New Zealand Police vet , unless at least three-yearly New Zealand Police vetting is already a condition of the potential children's worker holding professional registration or a practicing certificate (and the specified organisation has confirmed that the registration or certificate is current).
+7 Evaluation of the above information to assess the risk the potential children's worker would pose to the safety of children if employed or engaged, taking into account whether the role is a core children's worker or non-core children's worker role. •

-Hostel Manager Date: //
+Hostel Manager Date: / // /